autoplot/documentation/javadoc/org/das2/qstream/QdsToDas23.md

-# org.das2.qstream.QdsToDas23Write QDataSets that vary over at most 3 independent variables as a Das2
+# org.das2.qstream.QdsToDas23

- stream.
+Write QDataSets that vary over at most 3 independent variables as a Das2 stream.

  This is the general structure of arrays streamed in a das2.3 stream